kueschallCarl/WS23-DL-Object-Detection-in-LiDAR/README.md

 The models were evaluated with confidence 0.7 and IOU threshold 0.2 using NMS.

 # Outlook
-In the future, this project can be used to train the YOLOv3 model on a much larger dataset, ideally exhibiting greater variance in the point-clouds themselves.
-Also, to enhance the range at which the model is able to detect traffic-cones, an improvement in the
+In the future, this implementation could be utilized to train the YOLOv3 model on a significantly larger dataset, ideally showcasing greater variance in the point clouds themselves.
+Additionally, to enhance the model's ability to detect traffic cones at a wider range, I personally consider an improvement in the lidar capturing process to be necessary.
+The current resolution at which the sensor captures cones located farther than approximately five meters from the sensor is insufficient for the model to differentiate them from noise. <br>
+Should the format of lidar data arriving from the sensor in a live-capturing scenario differ from the '.pcd' format, adjustments will need to be made in preprocessing.
 # Sources
 [GitHub Repository YOLOv3 Implementation | Alladin Persson | https://github.com/aladdinpersson/Machine-Learning-Collection](https://github.com/aladdinpersson/Machine-Learning-Collection)